flutter-actions/setup-flutter/README.md

 ## Alternatives

-The [GitHub Actions for Flutter SDK] team also implemented an alternative action to Setup Flutter SDK using `fvm`.
-See https://github.com/flutter-actions/setup-fvm for more information.
+The [GitHub Actions for Flutter SDK] team also implemented an alternative action to Setup Flutter SDK using [Flutter Version Management] `fvm`.
+See [flutter-actions/setup-fvm] for more information.

 **See also:**
 - [subosito/flutter-action](https://github.com/subosito/flutter-action)